|| Important things to know about your Chapter 13 Bankruptcy

 - If you move or change jobs, you must notify the Trustee and your attorney.

-- You must file a statement verifying that your child support payments are current prior to the hearing on confirmation of your Plan.
+- You must file a statement verifying that your child support payments are current prior to

 - If a death occurs during your bankruptcy case leaving you entitled to an inheritance, you must notify the Trustee.